Richard Clebert

-Richard Clebert (born November 15, 1985) is an American football defensive lineman who is currently a free agent.
+Richard Clebert (born November 15, 1985) is an American former professional football defensive lineman who played in the Arena Football League (AFL).
 He played college football at South Florida.

-High school career
+Early life

 A native of Miami, Clebert attended Miami Edison Senior High School.
 He was part of the "Edison Five" who signed with South Florida in 2004, along with running back Chad Simpson, tackle Marc Dile, and receiver Jackie Chambers.
 Regarded as a three-star recruit, he was listed as the No. 50 defensive tackle available in his class.

 College career

 Clebert was a three-year starter at nose tackle for South Florida.
 He had 22 tackles as a junior, and 31 as senior.
 Known for his weight room prowess, he reportedly bench-pressed 225 pounds 43 times.

 Professional career

-2008 NFL Draft
+2008 NFL draft

-Clebert was graded as the 31st defensive tackle available in the 2008 NFL Draft by Sports Illustrated.
+Clebert was graded as the 31st defensive tackle available in the 2008 NFL draft by Sports Illustrated.
 In a draft that saw 18 defensive tackles selected, he went undrafted.
 In the off-season, he tried out for the New Orleans Saints but did not earn a contract.

 He was signed by the Tampa Bay Buccaneers on January 24, 2013, and was released on May 6, 2013.